ITANAGAR, Jul 22: The 8th Independence cup football tournament 2011 to be held at

 Therefore, I request the authorities to maintain proper drainage system before taking

 step to renovate the road.
 We can't stop the rain but at least take measures to bring

 As a reader of your news paper, I would like to request you start a traditional and

 cultural column.
-There is large scope to explore the land of Arunachal -
+There is large scope to explore the land of Arunachal - its flora

 Nyokum Lapang, Itanagar, (On email)

 It is sad and unfortunate that we lost human lives and properties due to landslides